AnimeshRy/wp-gpt/README.md

 # Whatsapp Chat GPT

-Whatsapp Chat GPT is a simple Whatsapp bot that consuming OpenIA API.
+Whatsapp Chat GPT is a simple Whatsapp bot that consuming OpenAI API.
 You can make your questions and get your responses inside Whatsapp.

 ## Technologies